Dean's Quadrangle Award recipients

 BS, MS ’37, zoology

 David R. Lincicome had a prolific career as a scholar and teacher.
 He held professorships at the universities of Kentucky and Wisconsin, as well as research appointments at the U.S. Department of Agriculture, the DuPont Corporation, and the Naval Medical Research Institute.
-He is widely recognized as the founder of two seminal academic journals: the Journal of Experimental Parasitology and the Journal of Virology.
+He is widely recognized as the founder of two seminal academic journals: Experimental Parasitology and Virology.
 Lincicome spent the bulk of his academic career as a professor of zoology at Howard University, where he taught from 1955 until his retirement in 1970.
 He and his second wife, Margaret, endowed a professorship in memory of Harley Jones Van Cleave, who led Illinois' Department of Zoology from 1911 to 1953.
 Van Cleave was also the father of Lincicome's first wife, Dorothy.

 Jerry J. Nerad